spdx/spdx-3-model/model/Security/Properties/locator.md

 ## Description

 A locator is TODO
+TODO: there is already a locator property defined in ExternalReference

 ## Metadata

-- name: locator - TODO: there is already a locator property defined in ExternalReference
+- name: locator
 - Nature: DataProperty
 - Range: xsd:anyURI